killuaDev/irishGuide/AnTeangaBheo-Conamara.md

 - *Séamus Mac Con Iomare (1891-1967), Carna;*
 - *Colm Ó Gaora (1887-1954), Ros Muc.*

-We should forget to mention *Pádraic Mac Piarais (1879-1916)* here too.
+We shouldn't forget to mention *Pádraic Mac Piarais (1879-1916)* here too.
 Although he was from Dublin, he learned Connemara Irish in Ros Muc, his stories are mostly written in it.

 Information about these authors and their work can be found in Breathnach and Ní Mhurchú (1986).